GriffithUniLibrary/research-data-management/content/1-Introduction to RDM.md

 Physical items, such as artifacts and organic samples, will demand careful management over time.
 The management of digital files can be challenging due to the number file formats that may exist for each kind of information; from basic spreadsheets to test equipment readouts, from simple images to 3D photogrammetry.

 To higlight the importance of research data management, you are required to complete a data management plan.
-This guide will help you complete the documentation, create your file and folder naming conventions, to decide how and where you will save your data, and to consider copyright and ethical implications that will need to be adressed in your final, submitted dissertation.
+This guide will help you fill out your plan, create your file and folder naming conventions, to decide how and where you will save your data, and to consider copyright and ethical implications that will need to be adressed in your final, submitted dissertation.

 Should you need further help please [contact the library.](https://intranet.secure.griffith.edu.au/library/forms/help?_gl=1*12aku8h*_ga*NDAwNzA0OTEzLjE2NTg5ODI2MTk.*_ga_5GKYJEBSN9*MTY1ODk4MjYxOS4xLjEuMTY1ODk4NjU5Ni4w)